 Big John Shearer is a lively ambassador and interpreter of vintage acoustic folk & blues.

-Based in Chapel Hill, North Carolina, Shearer now performs as a solo act at various festivals, corporate events, concerts, club dates, and house parties throughout the region and beyond.
+Based in Chapel Hill, North Carolina, Shearer now performs as a solo act at various festivals, corporate events, concerts, workshops, club dates, and house parties throughout the region and beyond.

 He has won the Triangle Blues Society annual competition, headlined both the First Night Raleigh Blues Stage and Shaw University’s Blues Festival and at the University of North Carolina, successfully launched the Carolina Club’s “Acoustic Blues & Barbeque” series which enjoyed rave reviews.